-Taylor, Day, Grimm & Boyd represents companies in all manners of employment law, from day-to-day managerial advice through complex litigation in state and federal courts.
+The employment law defense attorneys at Taylor, Day, Grimm & Boyd represent companies in a variety of Florida employment law cases, from day-to-day managerial advice through complex litigation in state and federal courts.

 Employment, Confidentiality, Severance, Non-Compete, and Other Agreements